clan-lol/clan-homepage/content/architecture/_index.md

 ### Base Operating System

 Initially, we will utilize NixOS as the foundational operating system for hosting network-specific virtual machines.
 Presently, the installation process of NixOS involves advanced technical expertise, including a degree of proficiency in its unique programming language.
-However, our solution cLAN aims to simplify this process, enabling even non-technical users to successfully install the system.
+However, our solution Clan aims to simplify this process, enabling even non-technical users to successfully install the system.

 Several approaches can be considered to simplify the Base OS installation process: